-Career Information: Students pursuing a career in elementary or secondary education have several career options.
-Opportunities are available in a variety of public and private elementary and secondary educational and child care settings.
-The curriculum offers opportunities for career training as an Educational Assistant in preschool, elementary, or secondary school settings as well as preparation for Teacher positions in preschool, day care, kindergarten, or Head Start settings.
-Career ladder opportunities to help students prepare for positions as licensed Teachers are offered through the Paraeducator/Educational Assistant Certificate of Completion program; Associate of Science degree with an emphasis in Childhood Education and Family Studies with articulation options to four-year colleges and universities.
+Career Information: Students pursuing a career in early childhood elementary or secondary education have several career options.
+Opportunities are available in a variety of public and private educational and child care settings.
+The curriculum offers opportunities for career training as an educational assistant in preschool, elementary, or secondary school settings as well as preparation for teacher positions in preschool, day care, kindergarten, or Head Start settings.
+Career ladder opportunities to help students prepare for positions as licensed teachers are offered through the Para educator/Educational Assistant Certificate of Completion program, Associate of Science degree, with an emphasis in Childhood Education and Family Studies with articulation options to four-year colleges and universities.

-Employment Opportunities: Childhood Education and Family Studies opportunities range from fair to excellent with occupational titles that include Child Care Worker, Day Care Aide, Child Care Attendant, Preschool Teacher, Aide, Preschool Teacher, Lead Teacher, Classroom Assistant, Classroom Assistant/Special Education, Instructional Assistant, Teacher Assistant, Teacher Aide, Teacher, Family Advocate, and Child Development Specialist.
+Employment Opportunities: Childhood Education and Family Studies opportunities range from fair to excellent with occupational titles that include Child Care Worker, Day Care Aide, Child Care Attendant, Preschool Teacher Aide, Preschool Teacher, Lead Teacher, Classroom Assistant, Classroom Assistant/Special Education, Instructional Assistant, Teacher Assistant, Teacher Aide, Teacher, Family Advocate, and Child Development Specialist.

-The Associate of Science degree, with an emphasis in Childhood Education and Family Studies leads to the baccalaureate degree in Human Development.
+The Associate of Science degree, with an emphasis in Childhood Education and Family Studies leads to the Baccalaureate degree in Human Development or Early Childhood Education.
 Students may petition for adjustments in the Southwestern Associate of Science degree if course requirements are met for the first two years of any regionally accredited four-year institution offering a degree in Education, Early Childhood Education, Family Studies, or Human Development.
+An advising agreement is in place with Eastern Oregon University for students working towards teacher certification.

-The Associate of Applied Science in Childhood Education and Family Studies prepares students to work in a variety of educational and child care settings including nursery school, preschool, day care, private kindergarten and as a para-professional in the public schools.
-This degree program is articulated with Portland State University Child and Family Studies Program.
-Students who transfer to Portland State University, and are accepted into the program, should be able to complete the requirements for the baccalaureate degree in Child and Family Studies with two additional years of course work.
+The Associate of Applied Science in Childhood Education and Family Studies prepares students to work in a variety of educational and child care settings, including pre-school, day care, private kindergarten and as a para-professional in the public schools.
+This degree offers students the opportunity to gain enhanced practical experience through practicum and student teaching courses.

-The Childhood Education and Family Studies Certificate of Completion is a one-year certificate that prepares students for careers as child care workers, nursery school attendants, nursery school teacher aides, and day care assistants.
+The Childhood Education and Family Studies Certificate of Completion is a one-year certificate that prepares students for entry level positions as child care workers, pre-school attendants, pre-school teacher aides, and day care assistants.
+This certificate fulfills the requirements for the first year of the AAS in Childhood Education and Family Studies degree.

-The Paraeducator/Educational Assistant Certificate of Completion is a one-year certificate that prepares students to work in public or private elementary and secondary schools.
-Paraeducators/Educational Assistants serve in positions for which a teacher or another professional has ultimate responsibility for the design and implementation programs of educational and services.
+The Para Educator/Educational Assistant Certificate of Completion is a one-year certificate that prepares students to work in public or private elementary and secondary schools.
+Para Educators/educational assistants serve in positions for which a teacher or another professional has ultimate responsibility for the design and implementation of educational programs and services.
 Emphasis is placed on competency-based skill development in child growth and development, classroom management, technology, individuals with disabilities, working with families, and basic instructional techniques.
 Students will be required to participate in a distance education or online course.
 Many of this program's courses also fulfill requirements toward an Associate of Science or Associate of General Studies degree.
-Students should meet with an advisor to evaluate professional experience and previous course work prior to beginning this course of study.
+Students should meet with an advisor to evaluate professional experience and previous coursework prior to beginning this course of study.